 For brothers to dwell together in unity!

-No, it’s not about titles, but what if you were hired for a new job and you walked into the office or door of the assembly, and they said: “go to work.”
+What if you were hired for a new job and you walked into the office or door of the building, and they said: “go to work.”

 “Oh, we don’t like to give titles or explain what your job is here at the plant/ office, so just do whatever?”

 Not asking of what you were trained to do or gifted to do would be quite ignorant.

 “For the body is not one member, but many.
 If the foot says, “Because I am not a hand, I am not a part of the body,” it is not for this reason any the less a part of the body.
 And if the ear says, “Because I am not an eye, I am not a part of the body,” it is not for this reason any the less a part of the body.
 If the whole body were an eye, where would the hearing be?
 If the whole were hearing, where would the sense of smell be?
 But now God has placed the members, each one of them, in the body, just as He desired.
 If they were all one member, where would the body be?
 But now there are many members, but one body.
 And the eye cannot say to the hand, “I have no need of you”; or again the head to the feet, “I have no need of you.”
 On the contrary, it is much truer that the members of the body which seem to be weaker are necessary;” (I Cor.
 12:14-22).

 From the beginning, Moses needed help, and seventy men were chosen for assistance.
 Aaron and Miriam were also there with titles and gifting.
 One verse that often gets misconstrued is the next one from 1st Timothy.

 “Do not lay hands upon anyone too hastily and thereby share responsibility for the sins of others; keep yourself free from sin” (I Timothy 5:17, 22).